"WHO ARE YOU?"

 Index ran out of the apartment and into a rapidly deteriorating scene of pandemonium.

 Vehicles belonging to first-responders – fire, police, and the like – gathered in a seemingly haphazard array at the entrance to the boys' dormitory building.
-A growing crowd of panicked students gathered near the entrance, and in the distance, Index could view a procession of the telltale navy blue vans of Anti-Skill speeding to the scene of the incident; and when she had made it to the floor, she could look back and see that, for once, the structural damage had not miraculously been localized to the Kamijou apartment.
+A growing crowd of panicked students gathered near the entrance, and in the distance, Index could view a procession of the telltale navy blue vans of Anti-Skill speeding to the scene of the incident.
+When she had made it to the floor, she could look back and see that, for once, the structural damage had not miraculously been localized to the Kamijou apartment.
 Indeed, there were even larger holes in the sides and doors of the sixth and eighth floors of the complex.

 The girl from Judgment said that the magician was headed toward District 10, recalled Index.
 And we're in District 7...

-(There were twenty-three school districts in Academy City.
+There were twenty-three school districts in Academy City.
 District 7, located near the center of Academy City, was one of the larger and more populous districts.
-Within District 7 were located the student dormitories as well as many of the city's middle and high schools, from the prestigious Tokiwadai to the not-quite-as-prestigious high school Kamijou Touma and Tsuchimikado Motoharu attended.
+Within District 7 were located the student dormitories as well as many of the city's middle and high schools, from the prestigious Tokiwadai to the not-quite-as-prestigious high school Kamijou Touma had attended.
 It was also home to the office of the General Superintendent, the personage to whom the Board of Directors ultimately answered.
 Bordering District 7 to the southeast, and situated at the southern end of the city, District 10 had somewhat of an unsavory reputation.
 Ostensibly devoted to energy research, District 10 also contained the city's correctional facilities and orphanages, as well as, more noticeably, the only cemetery in the city.
-Unsurprisingly, it was also a major stomping ground for "Skill-Out", a term for armed roving gangs of Level 0 washouts from Academy City's Esper Development Curriculum who tended to target their more successful peers.)
+Unsurprisingly, it was also a major stomping ground for "Skill-Out", a term for armed roving gangs of Level 0 washouts from Academy City's Esper Development Curriculum who tended to target their more successful peers.

 Index pulled her own cellphone out from underneath her robe while on the move.
 She accessed the cellphone's Global Positioning System and pulled up a map of Academy City, having seen Kamijou do the exact same thing during an earlier incident in which a lone magician walked through Academy City's security with ease.
 The border to District 10 was due south of her current position, and running to the inter-district border on foot would take roughly an hour and a half.
 Thinking on this, she quickly realized that trying to track a magician on foot, especially if the girl from Judgment was right and the magician could use instantaneous transportation, would likely be an exercise in futility.
 With that in mind, Index scanned the streets in hopes of finding an automated transport bus even as she continued her run.